PRO-2684/doc_for/README.md

 - The `DocFor` trait requires an associated constant `DOC` to be implemented for the type
 - Deriving the `DocFor` trait sets the `DOC` constant as the documentation comment of the type, and generates a `const fn doc_for_field(name: &'static str) -> Option<&'static str>` function
+    - Currently Rust doesn't support constant functions in traits, so the `doc_for_field` function is implemented directly on the annotated type
 - If given a type, the `doc_for!` macro retrieves the value of this constant; If given a type and a field name, the `doc_for!` macro calls the `doc_for_field` function with the given field name

 Using these APIs is zero-cost, as all the work is done at compile-time: